arduino/docs-content/content/hardware/09.kits/maker/plug-and-make-kit/datasheet/datasheet.md

 #### Pull-up Resistors

 These modules have pads for optional I2C pull-up mounting in both data lines to avoid communication problems in case the I2C bus is not working as it should.
-No resistors are mounted by default but in case the resistors are need 4.7 K resistors in a SMD 0402 format are reccomended.
+No resistors are mounted by default but in case the resistors are need 4.7 K resistors in a SMD 0402 format are recommended.

 ![Not mounted pullup resistors pads example on the movement module](assets/ResistorsPullup.png)